How your immune system reacts to colds and flu viruses

 • Practice stress relief techniques to minimise stress

 When you or your family do get sick with colds and flu, consider products that provide relief of the symptoms as well as support immune system function.
-The Demazin range includes products containing zinc, a micronutrient known to play a role in almost every aspect of the immune response.
+The DEMAZIN range includes products containing zinc, a micronutrient known to play a role in almost every aspect of the immune response.
 So you can help keep your immune system healthy!

 Frequently asked questions about the immune system and colds and flu